Hoppy the Marvel Bunny: Fictional character biography

 A noteworthy foe appeared in Fawcett's Funny Animals #32 (Oct–Nov 1945).
 In the lead story of that issue, Hoppy faces Captain Black Bunny, who is based on Captain Marvel's foe Black Adam.
-Captain Black Bunny wears a black costume similar to Black Adam's, though the evil bunny wears a cape like Hoppy and instead of a lightning bolt he has a yellow flame on his chest.
-Captain Black Bunny comes from deep within the Earth's core and is aided by a gang of imps.
+He originates from the Earth's core and is aided by a gang of imps.

-In Hoppy's first appearance in DC Comics (in DC Comics Presents #34), Hoppy and Millie find themselves magically transported to Earth-S, the home of the Marvel Family in the Pre-Crisis DC Universe.
+In Hoppy's first appearance in DC Comics (in DC Comics Presents #34), he and Millie are magically transported to Earth-S, the home of the Marvel Family in the pre-Crisis DC universe.
 He aids the Marvel Family and Superman against Mr. Mind, Mr. Mxyzptlk, and King Kull.
 In this story, both Hoppy and Millie were depicted as white bunnies, instead of their usual pink.

 Hoppy next appears in Captain Carrot and His Amazing Zoo Crew! in The Oz-Wonderland War #2 (1986), where he fights alongside the Zoo Crew.
-His silhouette is briefly seen in Limbo, where forgotten characters from DC continuity currently reside, pursued by Ace the Bat-Hound, during the events of Final Crisis in 2009.
+In Final Crisis, Hoppy makes a minor appearance as a resident of Limbo.

-Following DC's 2011 New 52 reboot, Hoppy was reimagined as the pet of Mary Bromfield in the rebooted Shazam! franchise.
-In Shazam! #1 (February 2019), Hoppy is accidentally struck by magic lightning when Mary and her foster sister Darla Dudley say "Shazam!" and assume their superhero forms.
-As a result, Hoppy acquires superpowers (flight and lightning-emitting eyes, among others) and his fur pattern reflects the lightning-bolt emblem of the Shazam Family.
+In The New 52 reboot, Hoppy is a non-anthropomorphic rabbit and the pet of Mary Bromfield who she inadvertently gives superpowers.

 Powers and abilities

 Hoppy has powers roughly similar to those of Captain Marvel/Shazam.
-He accesses his powers by yelling "Shazam!", but his pantheon differs.
-His patron deities are Salamander, Hogules, Antlers, Zebreus, Abalone and Monkury.
+He is empowered by a different group of deities, consisting of Salamander, Hogules, Antlers, Zebreus, Abalone, and Monkury.